AngelUndeveloped/executive-ai-assistant/CONTRIBUTING.md

-Since this powers Harrison's real email assistant, only contributions that improve that experience for Harrison will be merged in.
+Since this powers Yair's real email assistant, only contributions that improve that experience for Yair will be merged in.

-Harrison is very supportive of variants of this email assistant popping up.
+Yair is very supportive of variants of this email assistant popping up.
 Add in other LLMs - great!
 Add in other email providers - great!

 He just doesn't want to maintain them as he's already very busy.